dyutibarma/monochrome/_portfolio/2018-10-24-optimized-image-quality.md

 snippet: As a shopper, I want my pages to load quicker.
 As the brand, we want to decrease our yearly Akamai costs.
 image: coianac.github.io/img/iqTest-preview.jpg
 categories: [portfolio]
-tags: [research, optimization, strategy, eCommerce]
+tags:
+- research
+- optimization
+- strategy
+- eCommerce]
 layout: portfolio
 ---